dillonkearns/idiomatic-elm-package-guide/README.md

 - Could the examples be any simpler if the API were different?
 - Is it discoverable (i.e. easy to find the functions you need to accomplish a task)?
 - Can you express things that are invalid using your API?

+You can make sure that your examples are valid by adding a [Travis](https://travis-ci.org) job so you get emails if any of your checks fail.
+Some ways you can check your examples:
+- The [`elm-verify-examples`](https://www.npmjs.com/package/elm-verify-examples) tool lets you run the examples in your docs like unit tests!
+- Use `elm make` to make sure all of your `examples` compile
+- Have a good-old-fashioned [`elm-test`](https://package.elm-lang.org/packages/elm-explorations/test/latest) suite that shows some meaningful use cases (avoid toy examples!)

 ## 2. Well-Constrained